sammoh94/cuddly-guacamole/README.md

 5. Input song and artist information.
 If the song is not found (spelled incorrectly or not on Spotify), the user will be prompted to try again.

-6. Run *facial_recognition.py from the terminal:
+6. Run *facial_recognition.py* from the terminal:

 `python3 facial_recognition.py`

 or from your favorite IDE.
-This will turn on your camera and begin playback from your active Spotify device if a face is recognized.
+This will first ask if you want to update favorite track information for anyone in your *known_people* directory.
+If yes, type *Y* and input the new information.
+Else, type *N*.
+Next, the script turns on your camera and begins playback from your active Spotify device if a face is recognized.

 **Note** - you can find your active device by uncommenting the line in *spotify_playback.py* that prints all devices.

-7. To update database after adding more images, run:

-`python3 build_database.py`

-which prompts the user to input new song and artist information.
-If any name is not valid (not found in the *known_people* directory), the user is notified and that name is skipped.
-If the new song is not found, the user will be prompted to enter information again.

 # Contributors